High-threshold fault-tolerant quantum computation with the Gottesman-Kitaev-Preskill qubit under noise in an optical setup: Highly-reliable large-scale cluster state construction

-where $m$ is the number of ancillae, and we implement a majority voting among the measurement results of ancillae in the $p$ quadrature.
-For instance, we decide that the bit value of the node qubit in the $q$ quadrature is 0 by using a majority voting, when the measurement results of ancillae with $m=3$ are $\hat{X}_{{\rm A} 1}=+1$ , $\hat{X}_{{\rm A}2 }=+1$, and $\hat{X}_{{\rm A} 3}=-1$, respectively, namely, we obtain the bit values of the ancillae in the $p$ quadrature as 0, 0, and 1, respectively.
-This type of the indirect measurement, which obtains the bit value indirectly from the measurements of ancillae, was introduced by Varnava $et al.$ \cite{Varna}.
-Furthermore, in our method, the analog QEC \cite{KF1} is employed to enhance the QEC performance of the repetition code.
-Consequently, we can obtain the 3D cluster with a low error accumulation by using the deterministic fusion gate with encoded leaf qubits and the construction of the hexagonal cluster with a maximum-likelihood method.
+where $m$ corresponds to the number of ancilla qubits.
+After the measurements of the $m$ ancilla qubits, we implement a majority vote among the measurement results of ancillae in the $p$ quadrature.
+As an example, we consider the case that the measurement results for the ancillae with $m=3$ are $\hat{X}_{{\rm A}_1}=+1$ , $\hat{X}_{{\rm A}_2 }=+1$, and $\hat{X}_{{\rm A}_3}=-1$, i.e., the bit values of the qubits ${\rm A}_1$, ${\rm A}_2$, and ${\rm A}_3$ are measured as 0, 0, and 1, respectively.
+In this case, the bit value for the node qubit in the $q$ quadrature is determined to be 0 by a majority vote.
+This type of the indirect measurement via ancilla qubits was introduced by Varnava $et$ $al.$~\cite{varnava2006loss} for loss-tolerant optical quantum information processing.
+In our method, the analog QEC~\cite{fukui2017analog} is applied to the repetition code to enhance the QEC performance, where we compare two likelihoods for the logical bit values from the measurement results of the $m$ ancilla qubits.
+The procedure for the $m$-repetition code with the analog QEC is described in Ref.~\cite{fukui2017analog}.
+Consequently, we can obtain the large-scale 3D cluster state with a low error accumulation via the deterministic fusion gate with the encoded measurement.